Vim tip 23: editing lines filtered by a pattern

 - :g/call/d delete all lines containing

-register - :g/call/d a in addition to the default register, the deleted content will also be stored in the
+dNormal mode command, the deleted contents will be saved to the default"register - :g/call/d a in addition to the default register, the deleted content will also be stored in the

-register - :g/call/d _ deleted content won't be saved anywhere, since it uses the black hole register
+"aregister - :g/call/d _ deleted content won't be saved anywhere, since it uses the black hole register

 - similar to the